tinatsou/TinaAI/README.md

 ## Acknowledgements

-Thanks to the developers of the open‑source libraries used in these demos, including pandas, scikit‑learn, sentence‑transformers and OpenAI’s APIs.
+Thanks to the developers of the open source libraries used in these demos, including pandas, scikit learn, sentence transformers and OpenAI’s APIs.
 The choose‑your‑own‑adventure story was created using ChatGPT.